f-erm/SODAR/README.md

 - Automatic validation of sample sheets
 - Centralised file name adjustements, simplifying adaptation to unseen naming schemes
 - Confirm if MD5s already exist and only compute if not already present
+- Add slurm script to run the pipeline
 - Minor bug fixes

 ## Setup